rbock/sqlpp11/README.md

 ```
 %sqlpp11_dir%/scripts/ddl2cpp ~/temp/MyTable.ddl  ~/temp/MyTable %DatabaseNamespaceForExample%
 ```
-(In case you're getting notes about unsupported column type take a look at the other datatypes in sqlpp11/data_types.
+(In case you’re getting notes about unsupported column type take a look at the other datatypes in sqlpp11/data_types.
 They are not hard to implement.)

-Include generated header (MyTable.h), that's all.
+Include generated header (MyTable.h), that’s all.

 If you prefer Ruby over Python, you might want to take a look at https://github.com/douyw/sqlpp11gen